jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

-and women picked up wandering in the streets, unable to remem- ber their names, their addresses, their occupations, or anything which the aged and the sick. could be used to restore them again to their families?
+and women picked up wandering in the streets, unable to remem- ber their names, their addresses, their occupations, or anything which the aged and the sick.

+could be used to restore them again to their families?
 I recall one instance, which recently came to my attention, of an elderly woman who was led out of a large New York department store at closing time.
 She appeared to be a person of culture and refinement, accustomed to care and thoughtfulness from others.
 A victim of amnesia, she had forgotten what brought her to the store, who she was or where she came from.

-Institutions gave her their comfortless hospitality while her frantic family in another city appealed to the police, to travelers' aid societies, to welfare agencies,TYPES OF FINGERPRINTS 107 and even to hired private detectives.
+Institutions gave her their
+comfortless hospitality while her frantic family in another city appealed to the police, to travelers' aid societies, to welfare agencies, and even to hired private detectives.
 They spent terrifying hours examining unidentified bodies in morgues and studying photographs of other old women, picked up without name or associations.
 Only